denikom72/Embedded_IoT_Linux_Python_CPP/README.md

 # Embedded_IoT_Linux_Python_CPP
-My IoT works, which was a part of a project to provide a web-ui that read out data, that was sended by differents sensors and so on.
-It isn't complete, just IoT-Code-Parts.
+A few IoT works were part of a project aimed at providing a web UI that reads data sent by various sensors and more.
+These are incomplete IoT code parts.